A7MEDK7/30-Days-of-JavaScript/README.md

 To get the most out of this study plan, it's recommended that you have:

 - Basic understanding of HTML and CSS
-- Some programming experience (not necessarily in JavaScript)
+- Some programming experience in Javascript
 - A computer with a code editor

 ## Getting Started 🏁